mtlh01p/emailpalsu/README.md

 # emailpalsu
-Chrome extension to fight fake and phising emails
+Chrome extension to fight fake and phising emails.
+Currently under construction as CC0002 project